-The Montrose Farms Alpaca Ranch sits on 10 acres at 3750 N. County Road 950 East, Brownsburg.
-Owner Lori Lovely goes out of her way to make the ranch accessible to the public including numerous events throughout the year as well as private tours.
+Montrose Farms Alpaca Ranch sits on 10 acres at 3750 N. County Road 950 East in Brownsburg.
+Owner Lori Lovely goes out of her way to make the ranch accessible to the public, including numerous events throughout the year in addition to private tours.

-Tucked into what has become a primarily residential area because of the town’s growth, the ranch provides a welcome change harkening back to the past with a farmhouse, barns, pastures and, of course, alpacas!
+Tucked into what has become a primarily residential area because of the town’s growth, the ranch harkens back to the past with a farmhouse, barns, pastures and, of course, alpacas!

 Montrose Farms History

-Lori loves history and enjoys discussing the history of the farm.
-The farmhouse was built in 1876.
-The biggest barn on the property has 1879 carved into it's hand-hewn beams.
+Lori loves history and enjoys discussing the long life of the farm.
+The farmhouse was built in 1876, and the biggest barn on the property has 1879 carved into its hand-hewn beams.

 James Brown, a veteran of the War of 1812, acquired this property as part of the Land Act of 1820.
 The town of Brownsburg was even named after him.
-Needless to say this ranch and the land it sits on oozes with history.
+Needless to say this ranch and the land it sits on is rich with history.

-Lori loves to show off the farm and is willing to customize every tour based on the wants, needs and interest of those attending.
-She is happy to take a group as small as one family to bigger groups on private tours.
-She just asks that anyone who is interested call in advance and not just show up.
+The alpacas usually number between 20 to 30 animals.
+Lori loves to show off the farm and is willing to customize every tour based on interests of those attending.
+Just give her a bit of advanced notice, and she will happy to take a group from as small as one family to larger school groups on a private tour of the ranch.

 There is a small fee for tours based on the size of the group.

-She even compares their personality to that of a cat.
+- Lori compares their personality to that of a cat.
 She said they are more interested in you if you ignore them.
-So, for the best experience possible, let them come to you.
+For the best experience possible, let them come to you.

 Questions to Ask

-In case you need help getting started on what questions to ask Lori when you are there, she provided some of the most common ones or at least ones that might surprise people.
+Need inspiration for what questions to ask when you are there?
+Here are the most common ones -- or at least ones that might surprise people.